calebv2/SCTool-Tracker/README.md

 ### Requirements
 - Windows operating system
 - Star Citizen installed
-- Python 3.8+ (if running from source)
+- Python 3.10+ (recommended, if running from source)
-- PyQt5 (if running from source)
+- PyQt5 5.15.0+ (if running from source)
-- BeautifulSoup4 (if running from source)
+- BeautifulSoup4 4.9.0+ (if running from source)
-- Requests library (if running from source)
+- Requests 2.25.0+ (if running from source)
+- Packaging 20.0+ (if running from source)

 ### Installation

-1. Download the latest release from [starcitizentool.com/download-sctool](https://starcitizentool.com/download-sctool)
+1. Download the latest release (v4.6) from [starcitizentool.com/download-sctool](https://starcitizentool.com/download-sctool)
+2. Run the installer (SCTool_Killfeed_4.6_Setup.exe)
+3. Follow the installation wizard instructions
+4. Launch SCTool Tracker from your desktop or start menu

+For manual installation:
+1. Download the standalone executable
 2. Extract the files to a location of your choice
-3. Run the SCTool Tracker executable
+3. Run Kill_main.exe

 ### Configuration